-Data Flow is a visual tool within the Zeta Marketing Platform (ZMP) that can ingest and integrate any data source either one time or as an ongoing feed.
+Data Flows is a visual tool within the Zeta Marketing Platform (ZMP) that can ingest and integrate any data source either one time or as an ongoing feed.
 With Data Flows, you can seamlessly manage data workflows and conduct master data management tasks like cleansing, accuracy checks, resolving duplicates, and flexible extract, transform and load (ETL) functions through a straightforward, low-code user interface.
 Furthermore, use this powerful feature to:

 Accelerate the speed of data integration and onboarding to drive timelier customer engagement